Published on Brock University (http://brocku.ca)

 The contest is open to:

-To find out more about the 3MT® contest (Eligibility and Rules, Confidentiality and Intellectual Property Guidelines, Judging Criteria, Important Dates) go to the 3MT website.
+To REGISTER and find out more about the 3MT® contest (Eligibility and Rules, Confidentiality and Intellectual Property Guidelines, Judging Criteria, Important Dates) go to the 3MT website.

 • Call for Oral and Poster Proposals to be announced in January